How Many Calories Break a Fast? - An In-Depth Guide

 Medium-chain triglyceride (MCT) oil in a small glass bowl.
 Next to it is a a whole coconut, a halved coconut, and a palm frond.
 MCTs are healthy fats.

-Healthy fats are another grey area with intermittent fasting.
-Although most fats contain more than 50 calories per serving, there's also something called a “fat fast,” whereby you consume calories in the form of pure fat.
+Healthy fats are another grey area when intermittent fasting.
+Although most fats contain more than 50 calories per serving, there’s also something called a “fat fast,” whereby you consume calories in the form of pure fat.

 You’ve also likely heard of Bulletproof Coffee (coffee + MCT oil + grass fed butter) for keeping you in a fasted state until lunch.
 MCT oils (or coconut oil in a pinch) may have benefits for fasting and ketosis.